The Role of Principal Leaders in Shaping a Great Education

 The program’s flexible blended learning format recognizes the demands of the teaching profession while maintaining the rigors of a quality leadership training program.
 Participants pursue their graduate studies without interrupting their professional and personal responsibilities.

-This executive program’s all-inclusive tuition covers the full cost of attendance, as well as books, student fees, and residency expenses.
 School districts with multiple participants in the Principal Leadership program may qualify for a group discount rate.

 Details are available from the Office of Graduate Admission at 609-896-5036.